Blog

 Northern Ireland: The Northern Ireland business support finder is a searchable database that can help you find local publicly-funded and not-for-profit sources of assistance you may be eligible for.

-It's also a good idea to look at your local council's website – or simply speak to other business owners in your area.
+It's also a good idea to look at your local council's website – or simply speak to other business owners in your area who might be aware of available grants.
 Join an Enterprise Nation local meet-up to connect with them.

 Enterprise Nation has helped thousands of people start and grow their businesses.
 Led by founder, Emma Jones CBE, Enterprise Nation connects you to the resources and expertise to help you succeed.